lgmoneda/lgmoneda.github.io/_posts/2024-07-01-invariant-random-forest.md

 </figure>
 </div>

-In this case, the RF has a higher performance, which is more or less expected since we optimized for it.
-The small tweaks using heuristics for the TRF and IRF were not sufficient to make them better than the RF.
-So I guess I need to improve my manual optimization skills.
+In this case, the RF has a higher performance, which is unsurprising since we optimized for it.
+The minor tweaks using heuristics for the TRF and IRF were insufficient to make them better than the RF.
+So, I guess I need to improve my manual optimization skills.

 As a last experiment, I will change the invariance penalty in the real dataset to see if it behaves similarly to what we have seen in the synthetic data.